Home » Can Parrots Eat Cheese? (Lactose Intolerance + Dairy)

 Riboflavin supports energy production and the formation of healthy red blood cells.

-Cottage cheese (and all other white cheeses) can cause proventriculitis and secondary bacterial and fungal infections.
-Proventriculitis is also responsible for severe nervous disorders and digestive dysfunction after destroying the nerve fibers.
+Cottage cheese (white cheese) can cause proventriculitis and secondary bacterial and fungal infections.
+Proventriculitis results in nervous disorders and digestive dysfunction as it destroys the nerve fibers.

 Swiss cheese is lower in fat and sodium than other cheeses but high in vitamin A and calcium.
 So, it’s among the healthier cheeses to feed parrots.